Columba of Rieti: Early life

-Eating disorder

-Columba fasted regularly, a form of religiously-motivated self-starvation or abstaining from food.
-Anorexia mirabilis was well known in Columba's time, when it was not seen as a medical emergency or mental illness as it would be today, instead revered as a symbol of one's piety.
-Ultimately, the disease caused her death in 1501, at the age of 34.
-Additionally, Columba was known to engage in acts designed to cause her physical pain, such as at the wearing of a hairshirt and sleeping on thorns.
-It's possible that she may have been influenced by Catherine of Siena, an earlier Italian Dominican saint, who suffered from anorexia mirabilis and died at the age of 33.
-Also, like Catherine, Columba cut her hair short to avoid marriage.

-Religious career
+Religious life

 Columba became a Dominican tertiary at age 19.
 She was reputedly given to ecstasies, during one of which her spirit toured the Holy Land.
 She was much sought after as a spiritual counselor.
-It is said that citizens from the city of Narni tried to kidnap her so she could be their miracle worker, but she escaped.
+It is said that citizens from the city of Narni tried to kidnap her so she could be "their" miracle worker, but she escaped.
 The same townsfolk were later to fight to retain their own townswoman and mystic, Lucy of Narni.

+Columba fasted regularly.
+Anorexia mirabilis was well known in Columba's time, when it was not seen as a medical emergency or mental illness, instead revered as a symbol of one's piety.
+Ultimately, the fasting caused her death in 1501, at the age of 34.
+Additionally, Columba was known to engage in acts designed to cause her physical pain, such as at the wearing of a hairshirt and sleeping on thorns.
+It's possible that she may have been influenced by Catherine of Siena, an earlier Italian Dominican saint, who practiced extreme fasting.
+Also, like Catherine, Columba cut her hair short to avoid marriage.

 Upon an interior prompting that she should leave Rieti, Columba wandered away, having no concept of where she was going.
 Along the way she was arrested in Foligno as a vagrant.
 The bishop there ordered her to go to Perugia and to found a Third Order convent, which she did, but only against the strong objections of the citizens of Foligno and Rieti who wanted her for their own towns.
 She worked with the poor extensively in Perugia, so much so that her sanctity reportedly incensed Lucrezia Borgia for years.
 At one point Borgia had even issued a complaint accusing Columba of practicing magic.
 On the other hand, Pope Alexander VI, Lucrezia's father, held Columba in high regard.
 He consulted her and received a severe admonition to repent from her.

 Columba spent eleven years as prioress in Perugia, dying on 20 May 1501, at the age of 34.
-Legend says that at the moment of her death, her friend and fellow Dominican tertiary, Osanna of Mantua, saw Columba's soul as a "radiance rising to heaven."
+Legend says that at the moment of her death, her friend and fellow Dominican tertiary, Osanna of Mantua, saw Columba's soul as a "radiance rising to heaven".
 The whole city turned out for her funeral, which was paid for by the city fathers.

-She was beatified on 25 February 1625 by Pope Urban VIII, and her feast day is celebrated within the Dominican Order on the anniversary of her death.
+Columba was beatified on 25 February 1625 by Pope Urban VIII, and her feast day is celebrated within the Dominican Order on the anniversary of her death.